 The jobsite team assembled the machines in Norway in gigantic caverns that had been excavated by the construction companies.
 The starting shot for the first machine was given in early September 2016 in the presence of the Norwegian Prime Minister Erna Solberg and the Minister of Transport Ketil Solvik-Olsen.
 The fourth Double Shield took up its employment in November 2016 – four months ahead of schedule.
 That means that with the extensive support from the Herrenknecht team four large-diameter machines were installed on the jobsite ready to excavate in only 6 months.

-On average, seven Herrenknecht specialists are on site every day to assist the TBM manager and his people with incidental maintenance and repairs, but also to support the advance.
-Up to 50 refurbishment experts at the Herrenknecht headquarters work on the professional rebuilding of the disc cutters.
+On average, seven Herrenknecht specialists were on site every day to assist the TBM manager and his people with incidental maintenance and repairs, but also to support the advance.
+Up to 50 refurbishment experts at the Herrenknecht headquarters worked on the professional rebuilding of the disc cutters.
 The advance stands and falls with the quality of the excavation tools.
 The cutter discs are pressed against the extremely abrasive rock with up to 32 tonnes of pressure on 70 concentric tracks.
-During the entire project, about 6,000 disc cutters have to be changed on each machine.
+During the entire project, about 3,000 disc cutters had to be changed on each machine.

-The outstanding performance and teamwork of the excavation crews and Herrenknecht manifests in best performances of 155 meters per week and up to 34 meters per day.
-The tunnelling teams have excavated and lined a total of approx. 33 kilometers already.
+The outstanding performance and teamwork of the excavation crews and Herrenknecht manifested in best performances of over 158 meters per week and up to 36 meters per day.

 On September 11, 2018 the first two Herrenknecht TBMs reached their final goal after about 2 years of tunnelling through tough Norwegian gneiss.
-Via live stream around 25,000 viewers around the world watched the almost simultaneous breakthroughs of the two Herrenknecht sister machines "Queen Eufemia" and "Queen Ellisiv".
-The remaining two Double Shields are also well on their way and boring towards Ski.
+Via live stream around 25,000 viewers around the world watched the almost simultaneous breakthroughs of the two Herrenknecht sister machines "Queen Eufemia" and "Queen Ellisiv" in Oslo.
+The final double breakthrough of the two TBMs "Anna" and "Magda" on February 26, 2019 in the Norwegian city of Ski marked the finish line for tunnelling of the two approximately 20 kilometer long tunnel tubes for the railway project Follo Line.
+Tunnelling for the biggest infrastructure project of the country was thus finished.

 After the planned commissioning of the railway line in late 2021 express trains will be driving through the two new tubes at up to 250 kilometers per hour.
 Travel time between Oslo and Ski 20 kilometer further to the south will shorten from 22 to 11 minutes.
 For the Norwegian capital with its 600,000 inhabitants and the region around Ski, which expects population growth of 30 percent by 2025, the Follo Line is a lifeline of the future.